How to Organize Your Legal Files

 We know that some documents such as court-issued documents must remain in paper form.
 And sometimes, going 100% paperless may not be practical for every firm.
 In these cases, paper-lite is a great option.
 This means keeping physical paper documents only when necessary.
 Just be sure to keep an electronic copy too.

 We know that the phrase “going paperless” can strike fear into the hearts of those who have used paper files exclusively since the start of their practices.
 However, trust us when we say that the benefits outweigh any apprehension you may feel.
-For example, eliminating paper can:

 Law Firm File Organization Checklist